sadmankiba/bendability/README.md

 [![Tests](https://github.com/saadsakib/bendability/actions/workflows/tests.yaml/badge.svg)](https://github.com/saadsakib/bendability/actions/workflows/tests.yaml)

-This repository contains various utility tools to analyze DNA Bendability.
+This repository contains various ML and DL tools to analyze DNA Bendability.
+This work has been pulished with title ["DeepBend: An Interpretable Model of DNA Bendability"](https://doi.org/10.1016/j.isci.2023.105945) in Cell iScience (2023).
+We provided insights from the analysis of the CNN model weights for predicting bendability.

 ## Setup Repository